 Professor Keng Siau is Chair of the Department of Business and Information Technology (BIT) at the Missouri University of Science and Technology.
-The BIT department offers four business degree programs and a number of business graduate certificates.
+The BIT department offers four AACSB accredited business degree programs and a number of business minors and graduate certificates.
 The four business degree programs are: (i) B.S. in Business and Management Systems, (ii) B.S. in Information Science and Technology, (iii) M.S. in Information Science and Technology, and (iv) Master of Business Administration (MBA).
 The four degree programs are AACSB accredited.
-BIT is comprised of faculty specializing in Accounting, Business Analytics, Entrepreneurship, Enterprise Resource Planning, Finance, Information Systems, Innovation, Leadership, Management, Marketing, Operations, Organizational Behavior, Strategy, and Supply Chain.
+BIT is comprised of faculty specializing in Accounting, Artificial Intelligence, Business Analytics, Cyber Security, Entrepreneurship, Enterprise Resource Planning, Finance, Information Systems, Innovation, Leadership, Management, Marketing, Operations, Organizational Behavior, Strategy, and Supply Chain.

 Professor Siau received his Ph.D. in Business Administration from the University of British Columbia in 1996.
 His M.S. and B.S. (honors) degrees are in Computer and Information Sciences from the National University of Singapore.
-The University of British Columbia and the National University of Singapore are consistently ranked as two of the top 50 universities in the world (e.g., U.S. News & World Report, QS World University Rankings, Times Higher Education World University Rankings).
+The University of British Columbia and the National University of Singapore are consistently ranked as two of the top 50 universities in the world (e.g., QS World University Rankings, Times Higher Education World University Rankings).

 Prior to joining Missouri University of Science and Technology in June 2012, he was Edwin J. Faulkner Chair Professor and Full Professor of Management at the University of Nebraska-Lincoln (UNL).
 He was also Director of the UNL-IBM Global Innovation Hub.